Center for Internet Security

-The Center for Internet Security (CIS) is a 501(c)(3) nonprofit organization, formed in October, 2000.
-Its mission is to make the connected world a safer place by developing, validating, and promoting timely best practice solutions that help people, businesses, and governments protect themselves against pervasive cyber threats.
-The organization is headquartered in East Greenbush, New York, with members including large corporations, government agencies, and academic institutions.
+The Center for Internet Security (CIS) is a US 501(c)(3) nonprofit organization, formed in October 2000.
+Its mission statement professes that the function of CIS is to " help people, businesses, and governments protect themselves against pervasive cyber threats."

+The organization is headquartered in East Greenbush, New York, US, with members including large corporations, government agencies, and academic institutions.